Houston-Miller/QA-Project/TestOutline.md

 * Test Steps: Click on the Twitter Icon in the top left, above the subscription field

 * **Expected Outcome:** Open new broswer window, prompting to log into Twitter to access profile permissions

+* **Actual Outcome:** New browser window opened, successfully directed to twitter.com .
+Prompted for username and password

 5. Enter Email Field